-The defeat of "Napoleon" in his Russian campaign in 1812.
+Napoleon Bonaparte and his Russian campaign in 1812.
 Burning of Moscow.
-Destruction of the French army in Russia.
+Destruction of the French army in Russia

 Contents.